Tufts-Robotics-Club/ROS-Workshop-2023/README.md

 ## Setup Instructions

-For this workshop, we will be running ROS in a conda environment using robostackenv.
-[Here](https://robostack.github.io/GettingStarted.html) are instructions on how to install conda, create a conda environment, and install robostackenv into it.
+For this workshop, we will be running ROS in a conda environment using robostack.
+[Here](https://robostack.github.io/GettingStarted.html) are instructions on how to install conda, create a conda environment, and install robostack into it.
 You should follow the instructions under "Installation mamba", "Installation ros", and "Installation tools for local development".
 We will be using ROS1 for this workshop, so you can ignore anything that says it's for ROS2 only.

 Once you've got everything installed, you can set up your ROS environment as follows: